rubinius/rubinius-website-archive/_posts/2013-10-04-rubinius-2-0-released.markdown

 systems treat them just like Ruby application code (e.g. the JIT combining core library methods and application methods to best optimize running code).
 This consistency also improves understanding of the entire Rubinius system.
-Ruby developers can contribute to significant parts of Rubinius by simply by writing Ruby code.
+Ruby developers can contribute to significant parts of Rubinius simply by writing Ruby code.

 ## Plans, Meet Future